New York City ethnic enclaves: Spanish

 Little Spain was a Spanish-American neighborhood in Manhattan during the 20th century.
 It was on 14th Street, between Seventh and Eighth Avenues.

 Ukrainian

 There is a small Ukrainian American community in the East Village, centered on Second Avenue between 6th and 10th Streets.
 The community was there when the East Village was still referred to as the Lower East Side, and was a moderately large community.
 Though it has since declined, the number of Ukrainians in the neighborhood may have been as high as 60,000 after World War II.

 Latin American

-Many ethnic enclaves in New York City are Latin American-centric.
-Latin American ethnic groups with enclaves in New York include Argentinians, Brazilians, Colombians, Dominicans, Peruvians, Salvadorans, Ecuadorians, Haitians, Guatemalans, Mexicans, and Puerto Ricans.

-More than half of the population of Jackson Heights, Queens, are immigrants, primarily South Asians, and Latin Americans, including Argentinians, Colombians, and Uruguayans.
+Many ethnic enclaves in New York City are Latin American or South American–centric.
+Ethnic groups from Latin and South America with enclaves in New York include Argentinians, Colombians, Dominicans, Peruvians, Salvadorans, Ecuadorians, Guatemalans, Mexicans, and Puerto Ricans.
+More than half of the population of Jackson Heights, Queens, are immigrants, primarily South Asians, South Americans, and Latin Americans (including Argentinians, Colombians, and Uruguayans).